 Sometimes web developers fear that it is more expensive and time-consuming to create accessible web sites than it is to create inaccessible ones.
 This fear is largely untrue.
 The benefits of providing access to a larger population almost always outweigh the time required by a knowledgeable developer to implement that accessibility.

 A developer can learn the basics of web accessibility in just a few days, but, as with any technical skill, it often takes months to internalize the mind set as well as the techniques.
-Online resources, such as the WebAIM email discussion list, forums, monthly newsletter, and CD-based accessibility guide provide relevant resources for administrators, webmasters, and developers.
+Online resources, such as the WebAIM articles, resources, email discussion list, monthly newsletter, and blog provide relevant resources for administrators, developers, and designers.
 There are many professionals that can help your organization ensure high accessibility.
 WebAIM offers onsite training, consulting & technical assistance, accessible site design, and other services.

 Laws and standards

-The Web Content Accessibility Guidelines provide an international set of guidelines.
+The Web Content Accessibility Guidelines (WCAG) provide an international set of guidelines.
 They are developed by the Worldwide Web Consortium (W3C), the governing body of the web.
 These guidelines are the basis of most web accessibility law in the world.
 Version 2.0 of these guidelines, published in December 2008, are based on four principles: